pandey-ankit/helidon-oci-devops/intro/intro.md

 ## About this Workshop

-In this workshop, you will learn how to build, maintain, and upgrade a Helidon microservice app from start to finish using the OCI DevOps service.
+In this workshop, you will learn how to build, maintain, and upgrade a **Helidon microservice application** from start to finish using the **OCI DevOps service**.
 We'll demonstrate how to accelerate and streamline the entire lifecycle management process, utilizing JDK20 with Virtual Threads technology.

 Estimated time: 5 minutes